-The Company actively develops communication channels with stakeholders in all processes of its daily operations and services to carefully listen to their views and feedback and continuously enhance the effectiveness of communication with stakeholders.
-With reference to guideline documents such as "ESR Reporting Guidelines" issued by the Stock Exchange and "GRI Standards", the Company has established a three-step process of identification, analysis and verification based on its nature of business and industry attributes, focusing on six major stakeholders, namely government and regulatory body, shareholder, customer, employee, supplier and community, while actively communicating and providing feedback on ESG issues of concern to stakeholders.
+The Company actively develops diversified communication channels in all processes of its daily operations and services and keeps close contact with stakeholders to carefully listen to their views and feedback and continuously enhance the quality of communication and the effectiveness of interaction.
+With reference to guideline documents such as ESG Reporting Guide issued by the Stock Exchange and GRI Standards, the Company, in view of its nature of business and industry attributes, has established a communication mechanism based on "identification, analysis and verification", which covers six major core stakeholders, namely government and regulatory body, Shareholder and investor, customer, employee, supplier, and community, and fully focuses on and responds to the key ESG priorities of all stakeholders.